Oaklight/Vesper-raft/report/replication.md

 - if we are a candidate we reply with a failure, it means an election is going on and we do not know who is the leader right now

 ## put request
-- if we are the leader: we start the process of log replication and we reply positively once a majority of followershas added this update to their log, more details in the [Log Replication paragraph](#log-replication)
+- if we are the leader: we start the process of log replication and we reply positively once a majority of followers has added this update to their log, more details in the [Log Replication paragraph](#log-replication)
 - if we are a follower: we reply with the ip address of the leader
 - if we are a candidate we reply with a failure, it means an election is going on and we do not know who is the leader right now